smith-scram-lab/Mr.Krab/README.md

 ![Port Select](imgs/wiz1_port.png)

 <p style="text-align: center;"> <em> Port Selection </em> </p>

+   If "No Port" appears in dropdown menu:
+   - Windows:
+       - Open device manager.
+Select Ports Item.
+If Ports Item not appearing, open the View menu, select "show hidden devices, and port should appear.
+Double click to open any ports that appear in order to ensure the device has been configured.
+       - With Port now appearing in device manager, the port should now be able to be selected in Dynamixel Wizard.

 4. Using the 3-Pin Power hub, hook up each leg to it via daisy chain so that each leg is 3 servos chained and then it's connected back to the hub.